 Sala del Mappamondo

 01 04

 The walls feature fake architectural details that create the illusion of an even larger space.
 These details include a portico with eight columns on bases in the form of a classical temple and a frieze decorated with medallions with the Doctors of the Church.
-This decoration, started under Marco Barbo (1420-1491), was completed by Lorenzo Cybo (1450-1503) during the pontificate of Innocent VIII (1484-1498), as the three coats of arms on the western wall record.
-Subsequently whitewashed, or rather, covered with a layer of plaster and painted over with other images, it was brought to light in the first decade of the twentieth century: Federico Hermanin salvaged the few surviving fragments, attributed them to Andrea Mantegna (1431-1506) and entrusted their restoration and reintegration to the painter-restorer Giovanni Costantini (1872-1947).
+This decoration, started under Marco Barbo (1420-1491), was completed by Lorenzo Mari Cybo (1450-1503) during the pontificate of Innocent VIII (1484-1498), as the three coats of arms on the western wall record.
+Subsequently whitewashed, or rather, covered with a layer of plaster and painted over with other images, it was brought to light in the first decade of the twentieth century: Hermanin salvaged the few surviving fragments, attributed them to Andrea Mantegna (1431-1506) and entrusted their restoration and reintegration to the painter-restorer Giovanni Costantini (1872-1947).

+Sala del Mappamondo